Chucksef/photo_app/README.md

    * Change Style of Nav Bar (Left, Centered, Large, Mini)

 ## TODO
-* Build ordering system for articles
-   * Simple as adding a field for a number value to each article
-   * Sort_by on db reads
 * Hamburger menu dropdown has no background anymore
 * Deleting a Group should un-group all of its members
 * Deleting any page should re-order the remaining pages